AI Image to 3D Workflow: Convert Images Into Usable 3D Models

 Quality depends on your use case.
 For quick prototyping, all platforms produced usable results.
 For production assets:

-Image3D offers the most flexible pricing with credit packs starting at $4.99 (3 generations) and a Pro subscription at $29/month for 150 generations (~$0.19 each).
+Image3D offers the most flexible pricing with credit packs starting at $4.99 (1,000 credits) and subscriptions from $9.99/month (2,500 credits).
 Fast3D charges per generation at higher per-unit costs.
 Meshy's subscription starts at $20/month but with lower generation limits.

 All platforms support GLB.
 Image3D also supports OBJ, STL, and PLY direct from the browser — no conversion needed.
 This is particularly valuable for 3D printing workflows where STL is the standard input format.